clairedavid/ml_in_hep/tutorials/t02_forestry.md

  <sub>Image: from Scikit-Learn `tree` library</sub>
 ```
 __Question 2.3: Comment the tree.__
-Describe what is the representation.
+Describe what is this representation about.
 How are the variables encoded in Scikit-Learn?
-Which direction (left/right) is true/false?
-What are the nodes' colouring meaning?
+Which direction (left/right) chosen if the condition is true/false?
+What does the colouring in some nodes correspond to?
 Where goes the signal, where goes the background?
 Which leaves are the purest?
 For which category?

 __Question 2.4: Calculate the accuracy from the numbers displayed in the leaves.__
 Detail your calculations.